plebhash/nix-bitcoin-core-archive/README.md

 - old and outdated `bitcoin-core` releases
 - custom forks

+Note: `darwin` is not yet supported.
+Derivarions are only tested on Linux.

 ## instructions

 Just `cd` into the directory of the chosen version, and then do a `nix-build`.
 The build artifacts will be placed at `result`.
 For example, if you want to run `0.21.0`: